ahmetcangir/udacity-fsnd-logs-analysis/README.md

 9. Unpack newsdata.zip into `udacity-fsnd-logs-analysis` folder.
 10. Load the database type psql -d news -f newsdata.sql
 11. Use command `python3 app.py` to run the python program that fetches query results.
 12. Use command `python3 app.py > output.md` to export results to an output.md file.

+## Troubleshooting
+If your command prompt does not start with vagrant after typing `vagrant ssh` then please try the `winpty vagrant ssh` on your Windows system.